Skip to main content

 Geographical accessibility

-Greece has a particular geographical morphology dominated by mountainous regions and many islands, thus rendering accessibility difficult.
+Greece has a particular geographical morphology dominated by mountainous regions and many islands, making them difficult to access.

-The Ministry of Education and Religious Affairs policy ensures that state pre-schools (Nipiagogeio) and primary schools exist nationwide, even in the most remote regions, so that all students have access to education.
+The Ministry of Education, Religious Affairs and Sports ensures that state pre-schools (nipiagogeio) and primary schools exist nationwide, even in the most remote regions, so that all students have access to education.

-According to joint ministerial decision 50025/19-09-2018, regional authorities are responsible for the free transport of pre-school and primary school education pupils residing at a distance greater than 1.200 meters from the school unit.
+According to joint ministerial decision 50025/19-09-2018, as amended by the Joint Ministerial Decision 32239/05-04-2024 regional authorities are responsible for the free transport of pre-school and primary school education pupils under specific conditions depending on the kilometer distance from the residence of the pupils.

 Admission requirements and choice of school

-In Greece pre-school education (Nipiagogeio) is part of primary education and not ECEC.
+In Greece pre-school (nipiagogeio) is part of primary education and not ECEC.

-Every public pre-school education (nipiagogeio) belongs to a specific school region and the preschoolers attending, stay within its boundaries.
-In municipalities or municipal communities where more than one pre-school operates, the boundaries of the school region are delimited by the competent director of the primary education directorate.
+Every public pre-school (nipiagogeio) belongs to a specific school region and the preschoolers attending, stay within its boundaries.
+Where more than one pre-school operates, the boundaries of the school region are delimited by the competent director of the primary education directorate.

-Children may be enrolled in a different area, other than the one of their place of residence if:
+Children may enroll in a different area, other than the one of their place of residence if:

 • They are siblings of students attending the same or a co-located pre-school or a co-located primary school.